• Digital Magazine

 Mossberg Patriot Rifle

 If I may, I’d like to draw an analogy here.
 You’re driving across the country and need a place to stay.
 You have passed some cheap shady motels with semis in their crumbling parking lots.
 There is no way you are staying there, you think.
-Then, you pass a Ritz – $2,500 per night for luxury, but all you need is a safe and comfortable place to lay your head.
-Maybe with free breakfast in the morning… On the horizon is a shining Holiday Inn Express.
+Then, you pass a Ritz.
+It's $2,500 per night for luxury, but all you need is a safe and comfortable place to lay your head.
+Maybe with free breakfast in the morning.
+But, on the horizon gleams a Holiday Inn Express.

 The hunting outfitter in west Texas